Modeling and Discovering Direct Causes for Predictive Models: Causal Modeling for Predictive Models

 \begin{definition} A variable \(X\) is a \underline{direct cause} of \(Y\) if \(\Pr(Y | do(x), do(\x')) \neq \Pr(Y | do(\x'))\) for some state \(x\) of \(X\) and instantiation \(\x'\) of \(\X \setminus \{X\}.\) \end{definition}

 That is, variable \(X\) is a direct cause of \(Y\) iff an intervention on \(X\) affects the distribution of \(Y\) while fixing the states of other variables.
-The definition suggests that discovering direct causes requires conducting interventions, which cannot be inferred from observational studies in general.\footnote{See~\citep{why-book} for a discussion on different layers of causal hierarchy.} However, when the distribution is induced by a predictive graph, the direct causes can actually be defined without interventions as we show next.
+The definition suggests that discovering direct causes requires conducting interventions (experiments) and is impossible to infer from observational studies in general.\footnote{See~\citep{why-book} for a discussion on different layers of causal hierarchy.} However, under the assumption that the distribution is induced by some predictive graph, we can identify direct causes without the need of interventions as follows.